camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/automation-anywhere.md

 ### Add work item to the queue

-This operation allows to add work queue item in the specified queue.
+This operation provides the ability to add a work queue item in the specified queue.
 It corresponds directly to the respective Automation Anywhere API - [`Add Work Items to the queue API`](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-api-wlm-add-workitems.html).

 #### Usage